progressdb/ProgressDB/docs/public/guides-installation.md

 # Installation

 There are multiple ways to install and run ProgressDB: via Docker, a prebuilt binary, or by building from source.
 Choose the option that best fits your environment.

-## Docker (quickest)
+Docker (quickest)

-Pull the official Docker image and run it:
+Pull the official image and run a container:

 ```sh
 docker pull docker.io/progressdb/progressdb:latest